saragerion/terraform-dashboards/README.md

 Clone or fork this repository:
 `git clone git@github.com:saragerion/terraform-dashboards.git`

 In the terminal, go into the cloudwatch folder:
 `cd terraform-dashboards/terraform/cloudwatch`

 Initialize the working directory containing Terraform configuration files:
 `terraform init`

 Validate the configuration files in the directory:
 `terraform validate`

 Create an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure:
 `terraform plan`

 Execute the actions:
 `terraform apply`

-Optional: export an already existing CloudWatch dashboard to replicate it in Terraform `aws cloudwatch get-dashboard --dashboard-name my-existing-dashboard`
+Optional - export an already existing CloudWatch dashboard to replicate it in Terraform:
+`aws cloudwatch get-dashboard --dashboard-name my-existing-dashboard`